infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 So far we have covered defining, transforming, and optimizing `InfiniteModel`s.
 Now comes the point to extract information from our optimized model.
-This is done following extended versions of `JuMP`s querying functions in combination with the mapping information stored in the optimizer model.
+This is done following extended versions of `JuMP`s querying functions in combination with the mapping information stored in the transformation backend.
 Thus, this page will walk through the use of these result query functions.

 ## Basic Usage